EMNOS

 Logically presented data narratives on a single playing field

-There is a ordered flow of distinct content hierarchy and groupings, with clear overview and more intuitive interface of aggregated data and inputs.
+The interface now features an ordered flow with distinct content hierarchy and groupings, providing a clear overview and a more intuitive way to view aggregated data and inputs.

 Sharing is caring